US Coast Guard cutter

 The NSC-type is the largest combat ship in the USCG fleet.
 After reviewing the NSC design between 2002 and 2004, the USCG raised questions about the ship structure that could preclude the service life of the cutter.
 Consequently, engineering changes were implemented and structural components were enhanced in collaboration with the US Navy and naval engineering experts to achieve the desired 30-year service life.

-NSC has an overall length of 127.4m (418ft), a beam of 16.4m (54ft) and a draft of 6.8m (22.5ft).
+NSC has an overall length of 127.4m (418ft), a beam of 16.4m (54ft), and a draft of 6.8m (22.5ft).
 The full load displacement is 4,500t.
 The ship can accommodate a crew of 120.

-Designed to deliver better sea keeping capabilities, the NSC is equipped with facilities to launch and recover improved small boats, helicopters and unmanned aerial vehicles at higher sea states.
+Designed to deliver better sea keeping capabilities, the NSC is equipped with facilities to launch and recover improved small boats, helicopters, and unmanned aerial vehicles at higher sea states.
 The cutter has an increased sustained transit speed in comparison to current vessels, along with greater endurance and range.

-The onboard C4 intelligence, survival and reconnaissance (ISR) system provides real-time situational awareness and enhances interoperability between naval units.
-The cutters feature NBC detection and defence systems to repel chemical, biological or radiological attacks.
+The on-board C4 intelligence, survival, and reconnaissance (ISR) system provides real-time situational awareness and enhances interoperability between naval units.
+The cutters feature NBC detection and defence systems to repel chemical, biological, or radiological attacks.

 Two cutter boats (a long-range interceptor and / or a short-range prosecutor) can be stored in the aft launch and recovery area.

 The main gun fitted forward is an MK110 57mm gun.
 It can fire at a rate of up to 220 rounds a minute for a range of nine miles.
 Close-in air defence capability is provided with a 20mm close-in weapon system (CIWS).

-The 50ft x 80ft flight deck can support the operations of a range of manned and unmanned rotary wing aircraft.
-It can accommodate an MH-65C or MH-60T and two vertical launch unmanned aerial vehicles, or other combinations.
+The 50ft x 80ft flight deck can support the operations of a range of manned and unmanned rotary-wing aircraft.
+It can accommodate an MH-65C or MH-60T and two vertical launch unmanned aerial vehicles or other combinations.
 It is also provided with a hangar for aircraft storage.

 The SLQ-32 electronic warfare system protects the cutters from anti-ship missiles in an open sea environment.
-The MK 53 NULKA anti-ship missile self-defence system integrates decoys / launchers, a decoy launch processor (DLP) and processor power supply (PPS).
+The MK 53 NULKA anti-ship missile self-defence system integrates decoys / launchers, a decoy launch processor (DLP), and a processor power supply (PPS).
 It can deceive new generation radar homing anti-ship missiles by launching autonomous decoys.

-The NSC is powered by a combined diesel and gas turbine (CODAG) propulsion system integrating a GE LM2500 gas turbine and two MTU 20V1163 diesel engines.
+The NSC is powered by a combined diesel and gas turbine (CODAG) propulsion system, integrating a GE LM2500 gas turbine and two MTU 20V1163 diesel engines.

 Two diesel engines and a gas turbine deliver a total power output of 49,875shp to the ship.
-The propulsion system provides a top speed of 28k, a range of 12,000nm and an endurance of 60 days.
+The propulsion system provides a top speed of 28k, a range of 12,000nm, and an endurance of 60 days.